Weird Science

 Its molecular formula is C55H70O6N4Mg, which makes it a relatively complex molecule.

-Today, we will use a simple method to isolate chlorophyll from plant tissues and then see for ourselves that it fluoresces under ultraviolet light.
+Today, we will use a simple method to isolate chlorophyll from plant tissues and observe its fluorescence under ultraviolet light.

 Experiment

 We need a source of chlorophyll.
-Any green parts of plants will do; fleshy leaves work best.
-In winter, when fresh green plants are scarce, you can use spinach (even frozen) for this purpose.
+Any green plant material will work, though fleshy leaves give the best results.
+In winter, when fresh plants are scarce, spinach (even frozen) can be used.

-The leaves should first be cut into smaller pieces.
-Since chlorophylls are insoluble in water, we must use another solvent; acetone (C3H6O) is suitable.
+The leaves should first be cut into small pieces.
+Since chlorophylls are insoluble in water, we must use a different solvent.
+Acetone C3H6O is suitable for this purpose.

-Warning: Acetone is not highly toxic, but it is classified as an irritant or a substance that may cause temporary health issues.
-It is a very volatile liquid; avoid inhaling its vapors.
+Warning: Acetone is not highly toxic, but it is classified as an irritant and may cause temporary health issues.
+It is a very volatile liquid, so avoid inhaling its vapors.
 The author assumes no responsibility for any potential damage.
-You proceed at your own risk!
+Proceed at your own risk.

 Grind the leaf fragments in a mortar with a small amount of acetone.
-During this process, you’ll notice the solvent extracting the chlorophyll, turning a characteristic green color.
-The solution should then be filtered to remove the fragments of plant tissue.
+During this process, the solvent extracts the chlorophyll, turning a characteristic green color.
+The solution should then be filtered to remove plant tissue fragments.

-The resulting acetone solution of chlorophylls has a characteristic, grass-green hue.
-This is visible in the photo below.
+The resulting acetone solution of chlorophylls has a bright grass-green color, as shown below.

 Is the solution truly green?
-Under visible light, it undoubtedly is, but let’s try illuminating our sample with ultraviolet light.
+Under visible light, it certainly is, but let’s try illuminating the sample with ultraviolet light.
 The result looks quite different:

-Under UV light, the solution begins to glow a strong, carmine-red color.
-You can also see this effect by illuminating the solution with a semiconductor laser that emits light at a wavelength of λ=405 nm:
+Under UV light, the solution glows with a vivid carmine-red color.
+You can also observe this effect by illuminating the solution with a semiconductor laser that emits light at a wavelength of λ = 405 nm:

 Explanation

-Each chlorophyll molecule is built from a pheoporphyrin structure, which is derived from porphyrin.
-Four of the rings are pyrrole rings, while the fifth ring is composed of carbon atoms alone.
-The bonds between the atoms forming the rings are alternating single and double bonds, creating a conjugated bonding system.
+Each chlorophyll molecule is based on a pheoporphyrin structure derived from porphyrin.
+Four of its rings are pyrrole rings, and the fifth consists entirely of carbon atoms.
+The bonds between the atoms in the rings alternate between single and double, forming a conjugated bonding system.

-The central position in the porphyrin system is occupied by a magnesium atom, which forms bonds with the nitrogen atoms of each ring.
-A porphyrin complexed with magnesium is capable of absorbing electromagnetic radiation in the visible range.
+At the center of the porphyrin system is a magnesium atom that bonds with the nitrogen atoms of each ring.
+A porphyrin complex containing magnesium can absorb electromagnetic radiation in the visible range.

-Thanks to this structure, a chlorophyll molecule can also be excited by ultraviolet light.
-An excited molecule has higher energy than in its ground state.
+Because of this structure, a chlorophyll molecule can also be excited by ultraviolet light.
+An excited molecule has more energy than it does in its ground state.
 This excited state is unstable, and after a very short time, the molecule spontaneously returns to the ground state.
-According to the conservation of energy, the energy difference between these two states is released into the environment as radiant energy—this is the red light we observe.
+According to the law of energy conservation, the difference between these energy levels is released as electromagnetic radiation, which appears as the red light we observe.

 Further readings